 The pilgrimage has also drawn political figures, including President William Lai (賴清德), who attended a palanquin purification ritual Sunday evening and helped escort the Matsu statues from their altars.
 He also offered prayers for the participants’ safety and for peace and prosperity in Taiwan.

-The procession, which had drawn a record 460,000 participants as of yesterday, is expected to arrive on April 16 at Beigang Chaotian Temple (北港朝天宮), where a “fire-receiving” ritual will be carried out just after midnight on April 17, according to temple officials.
+The procession, which had drawn a record 460,000 participants as of yesterday, is expected to arrive on Thursday at Beigang Chaotian Temple (北港朝天宮), where a “fire-receiving” ritual is to be carried out just after midnight on Friday, temple officials said.

-The pilgrims will set off to return to Gongtian Temple April 20, after which an incense-burning ritual will be performed on May 1, the officials said.
+On Monday next week, the pilgrims are to begin their return to Gongtian Temple, after which an incense-burning ritual is to be performed on May 1, the officials said.

 The Baishatun pilgrimage is known for having no fixed route, with directions and stops believed to be guided by the deity’s will through the movements of the palanquin.